yudharisandy/FastConsumableQC.Vision/README.md

 - Image processing pipeline:
     - Raw => Binary => Clean binary => (Bounding box ROI, ROI) => Segmented image => Image Boundaries => Plunger surface
     - Currently, the program analyzes the detected plunger surface, then output a score indicating how perfect the circle is.
     - However, I found more schemes to completely solve the problem, but just have not done it yet.
-Please consider it the section of [Plan To Improve](#plan-to-improve).
+Please consider it in section of [Plan To Improve](#plan-to-improve).

 ### Dumped image 1
 - Raw => Binary => Clean binary => (Bounding box ROI, ROI) => Segmented image => Image Boundaries => Plunger surface